Reuno92/Javascript-tricks/README.md

 let a;
 let b = 2;
 a ??= 1;
-console.log(a) // output for variable 'a' would be 1.
+console.log(a); // output for variable 'a' would be 1.

 // this code block is similar to the code given above.
 // if(a === null || a === undefined) {